 Find out who sells donor info: Before giving money to a charity, ask the organization whether it trades or sells donor information.
 If money has already been donated, contact the charity directly to get removed from any lists being shared.

-Any solicitations that appear to be scams should be reported to a state attorney general or the Federal Trade Commission
+Report flat-out scams: Any solicitations that appear to be scams should be reported to a state attorney general or the Federal Trade Commission.

 Even these steps sometimes fail to deter the worst scammers, prompting some people to get creative.

 Read an excerpt

 One woman said she tried everything she could before resorting to simply getting to the mailbox before her mother could.
 She even set her mother’s clock behind a couple hours so she would think the mailman was coming later.

 Others have tried returning the mail, marked “REFUSED” or “RETURN TO SENDER,” with the hope that the scammers wouldn’t waste the cost of postage in the future.

 Some trying to protect their loved ones from scammers have found it effective to have all the mail forwarded to them for screening.

 After becoming his father’s power of attorney and getting added to his bank accounts to monitor all outgoing checks, Koelsch took the extreme step of moving his father and only notifying banks and other important senders of mail of the change of address.
 He then forwarded all other mail to his own home instead to tackle the problem himself.

 Since then, he said he and his wife have spent hundreds of hours battling this junk mail.